It’s that time again…

 - Don’t lapse into vague plans to get together with the people you care about; be proactive and get something on the calendar.

-- Host a neighborhood potluck or progressive dinner.
+- Host a virtual potluck or game/movie night.

 - Lend a helping hand.
 Seek out volunteer opportunities where you can engage with your community.
 Holiday coat and toy drives, homeless and animal shelters, and food pantries and kitchens all typically have greater than average need during fall and winter.